eGovStack/core-services/egov-indexer/README.md

 c) `POST /_legacyindex`

 This is to run LegacyIndex job to index data from DB.
 In the request body the URL of the service which would be called by indexer service to pick data, must be mentioned.

+### Kafka Consumers
+- ```update-pgr-service``` : used in ```update.pgr.service.topic``` application property, chatbot listens on this topic to listen for updates on PGR records and then to send notifications to user.
+- The service uses consumers for topics defined in index configs to read data which would is to be indexed.

+### Kafka Producers
+- ```dss-collection-update``` : used in ```egov.indexer.dss.collectionindex.topic``` application property, indexer service sends collection service data to this topic to be used by DSS module
+- The indexer service produces to topic which is `{index_name}-enriched`, for providing option to use kafka-connect for pushing records to elastic search
+- In case of legacy indexing, indexer service would produce fetched from api call to external service to topic mentioned in `topic` field of config.